 Question #1 “Does my website separate my firm from other law firms who sell similar services?”

 The book “Blue Ocean Strategy” by W. Chan Kim and Renee Mauborgne states that the sea is bloody red with competition and that the key to sustainable success to find the open blue waters.
 A unique and well-designed website can do that for you.
+Considering the different clickfunnels review and sales funnels available for you to adopt your website, you are able to target your audience directly through your website design.
 Let’s say that you are competing for a new litigation matter and the prospective client views your old worn-down website versus a creative content-rich website.
 All other things being even, which would they choose to handle their complicated matter?
 While this might not have been important 10 years ago, today it’s of critical importance.
 It’s how people make informed decisions.
 Would you go to a restaurant that had images online that were severely outdated and appeared dirty?

 Question #2 “When my clients go to my website, is there relevant content to share with them?”